gaelmoccand/Cpp_Weekly/refactoring/README.md

 ### 2. refactoring with optional game exmple

 Consider a function that takes the current mouse selection for a game.
-The function scans the selected range and computes several outputs:
+The function scans the selected range and computes several outputs[2]:
 * the number of animating objects
 * if there are any civil units in the selection
 * if there are any combat units in the selection